qlik-oss/catwalk/README.md

 ACCEPT_EULA=yes docker-compose up -d
 ```
 The docker-compose.yml in the repository will expose the Qlik Associative Engine app at:

 `ws://localhost:9076/data/drugcases.qvf`

 ### Qlik Sense Desktop
-For connecting to a Qlik Sense Desktop the WS-URL will be:
+For connecting to a Qlik Sense Desktop the websocket URL will be:

 `ws://localhost:4848/app/<app-name>`

 ### Qlik Sense Enterprise